keithalewis/math/uf.md

 ## Model

-There is no question about the cash flows received or the prices of trades after the fact.
+There is no question about cash flows received or prices of trades after the fact.
 Mathematics can be used to _model_ possible cash flows and prices in the future.